meshcloud/meshcloud-docs/docs/meshstack.openshift.index.md

 ### OpenShift Versions

 meshStack currently supports OpenShift version 3.9+ as either Open-Source (OKD) or OpenShift Enterprise variants.
-The Openshift 4 integration currently does not support templates, so Landing Zones on Openshift 4 cannot make use of templates.

 ### IdP Configuration